 What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

-- Increasing the pool of African American physicians dedicated to myeloma health equity
+• Increasing the pool of minority physicians dedicated to myeloma health equity

-Twelve students, several of whom are from Historically Black Colleges or Universities (HBCU), have been paired with 12 myeloma experts who are dedicated to health equity.
-Together, they are conducting 12 projects in health disparities in myeloma.
-These projects will be presented as posters at the Annual Meeting of the National Medical Association, which will take place in New Orleans in July 2023.
+Twelve students, several of whom are from Historically Black Colleges and Universities (HBCU), are paired with 12 myeloma experts who are dedicated to health equity.
+Together, they conduct 12 projects in health disparities in myeloma.
+These projects are presented as posters yearly at the Annual Meeting of the National Medical Association.

 Its objectives include: